 I wish to press and emphasize the force of the last point above.
-For I have been in just this kind of situation myself, in a way that causes me to be much less quick to jump to the kind of conclusions that those condemning Ruth Paine hold.
+For I have been in just this kind of situation myself, in a way that causes me to be much more cautious in jumping to the kind of conclusions of those who so quickly condemn Ruth Paine.
 I have been in hostels and Friends hospitality houses in North America and Europe and New Zealand.
 One meets everyone in such settings, everyone has a story, one hears stories of other parts of the world, instant new friendships are struck up, people who have just met join up to go out to eateries and destinations and events, taxis and auto rides are shared.
-That is how it can happen that that photographer arrived with Jon Roise and Ruth to the Ben Linder House, and, in default of more specific information, how I believe it did happen-the two Friends' directors and the visiting college student newly arrived to Nicaragua on his assignment to do a photography project.
+That is how it can happen that that photographer arrived with Jon Roise and Ruth to the Ben Linder House-the two Friends' directors and the visiting college student newly arrived to Nicaragua on his assignment to do a photography project.
 They are staying at the Friends House in Managua at the same time, and it becomes only sensible that they drive to events together.

 Friends meetings in major cities internationally typically have guest lodging on the property of the meetinghouse in which travelling visitors can lodge.
 Usually there is a live-in caretaker and it is an informal hostel-like situation.
 These are not normally advertised or promoted in venues aimed at the tourist market.
 On the other hand they are not secret or limited to use only by Friends either.
-They are intended to serve both travelling Friends and non-Friends and are open to anyone compatible who wishes to visit, whether en route when travelling or for temporary periods in place in a city.
+They are intended to serve both travelling Friends and non-Friends and are open to anyone compatible with Friends values who wishes to visit, whether en route when travelling or for temporary periods in place in a city.
 Guests are expected to do their own tidying up and housekeeping in the quarters which are often rooms in refurbished residential homes; there is no maid or hotel room service.
 Typically costs to guests are kept reasonable and affordable.
 I lived for two months in this kind of situation at the Auckland Friends Center in Mt.
 Eden, Auckland, New Zealand, in the last months of 1986.

 Completely by accident, during the time I was there, an Australian Senator visited and stayed at the Auckland Friends Center also, just like a U.S. senator except in Australia, a charismatic principled Quaker from Perth named Jo Vallentine.
 Jo Vallentine had run as an insurgent candidate of a newly-formed startup minor party called the Nuclear Disarmament Party, on a single-issue anti-nuclear platform.
-That evening before dinner she told us the story of her election, how it had happened through a fluke in Australia's election system.
+That evening before dinner she told us the story of her election, how it had happened through a fluke in Australia's election system (the preferential voting system in which voters in Australia can express second-choices on the ballot which are then counted if no first-choice candidate is able to win the election).
 One of the major-party candidates, seeing he did not have sufficient votes to win, had thrown his support to Vallentine (who had been considered to have no chance of winning), and that gave her a surprise victory making her Senator from Western Australia in 1994.
 She took her seat in 1995 (https://biography.senate.gov.au/vallentine-josephine/).